-How to Distinguish Japanese, Chinese, and Korean by Language?
+How to tell Japanese, Chinese, and Korean apart by language

-Another very easy way to differentiate is by name.
-Japanese names tend to have more than 4 letters and do not contain names with V, M, L, or ending with a consonant.
-Chinese and Korean names often end with consonants, especially with M, NG, N, and tend to have names with 3 letters.
-Of course, you will need to hear the surname if the person is just a descendant with a Western name.
+Another simple clue is the name.
+Japanese names often have more than four letters and rarely end in a consonant.
+Chinese and Korean names often end in consonants, especially M, NG, or N, and are usually made up of three syllables.
+Of course, you still need to hear the surname if the person also has a Western first name.

 Many believe that Chinese and Japanese writing is practically the same, concluding that they are the same languages.
 We have already written a detailed article explaining differences in the Japanese and Chinese languages, you can read it by clicking here.

-Another way we can use to differentiate Japanese, Chinese, and Koreans is through their style, fashion, and culture.
-Fashion is relative and changes very quickly, especially in Japan, where fashion is very diverse and unique.
-Chinese people tend to care more about wealth and less about design and colors.
-So it is normal to find Chinese people with shiny and expensive things, jewelry, gold, and a lot of Western fashion.
+Another way to tell Japanese, Chinese, and Korean people apart is through style, fashion, and culture.
+Fashion changes very quickly, especially in Japan, where it can be extremely varied and unique.
+Chinese people are often associated more with wealth than with design trends or color choices, so it is not unusual to see shiny accessories, jewelry, gold, and a lot of Western-inspired fashion.

 See also: What are the differences between Japan and China?